brylianrst/Brilian-Portofolio/Assignment3&4(Nevermarried).md

 # Step 4 : Test the solution

-For this step, i already tried to share my sketches with three different people and ask for their feedback.
+For this step, i already tried to share my sketches with four different people and ask for their feedback.
 I also try to not walk them through my visualization.
 Rather, i let them to see my sketches without any guidance, i want to see if they can understand the basics of my designs without me having to explain too much to them.
 I just said i create this using tableau and please answer several of these questions for my assignment, and they directly response without asking clarification for my image (which i think i have several sketches that easy to understand what i wanted to portray).

 this is my simple script that i use as a way to take notes as i move forwad.